sevenxyt48/Ash-repo-assignment-2/README.md

 ## What the picture shows

-The map shows where House Sparrow observations were recorded across the UK.
-The points make it easier to see areas where observations are more concentrated.
+The map groups nearby sightings into clusters, each labelled with a count, so density is readable at a glance instead of getting lost under thousands of overlapping dots.
+Zooming in splits a cluster into smaller ones, and past a certain zoom level the individual sightings show up on their own.

 The picture does not show the actual number of House Sparrows living in each area.
-It only shows recorded observations in GBIF, so areas with more records may partly reflect differences in observation and data collection.
+It only shows recorded observations in GBIF, so areas with more records may partly reflect differences in observation effort and data collection, not just bird density.

 ## Run it